Himalaya Neem

 Neem Research and Clinical Studies

-Similarly, researchers from the Department of Biochemistry at the University of Calcutta, India said, "the results of [our] study give some scientific support to the uses of Neem employed by the indigenous people in India" for normal dermal function and internal cleansing support.
-J. Ethnopharmacol 2007 May 22;111(3):607-12
+A 2007 study indicated that the results gave some scientific support to the use of Neem by the indigenous people in India for normal dermal function and internal cleansing support

 References: